secretstartups/handbook/job-families/engineering/product-design-management/index.html.md

 * **UX evangelism:** Ensure UX is prioritized by working with product leadership to identify opportunities for validation and better cross-functional collaboration.
 * **People management:** Coach Product Design Managers on how to conduct 1:1s and growth conversations with their direct reports.
 * **Skip levels:** Conduct quarterly skip levels with your reports' direct reports.
-* **Vision and direction**: Have an awareness of Opportunity Canvas reviews, strategy, and vision of the stages you're assigned.
+* **Vision and direction**: Stay informed of Direction pages and have an awareness of the strategy and vision of the stages you're assigned.
 * **Hiring:** Hire and retain a world-class team of Product Designers and Product Design Managers.

 ### Requirements